Washington Public Assistance for Immigrants Who Are Not Lawfully Present

 It does not apply to refugees, asylees, or other humanitarian entrants.

 If you are not lawfully present, you probably are not eligible for any benefits that would affect your ability to get a green card in the future.

-For more information on current public charge rules, read The New Public Charge Rule: What You Need to Know.
+To learn more about current public charge rules, read Public Charge: What You Need to Know.

 Talk to an immigration lawyer, or call Northwest Immigrant Rights Project at (206) 587-4009 or (509) 854-2100 for advice.

 What if they deny my benefits application? +